Flashggordon/community-cookbook/README.md

 ---

+If you get a site rendering but not with the admin url then use this command

+lando drush uli --uri=http://community-cookbook.lndo.site

 ## ✅ Notes
 - Admin UI changes (like fields, content types, etc.) should be followed by `lando drush cex -y` to export to code.
 - Always run `lando drush updb` after pulling the latest changes or importing config.